joostrijneveld/STM32-getting-started/README.md

 ### Troubleshooting

 At some point the boards might behave differently than one would expect, to a point where simply power-cycling the board does not help.
 In these cases, it is useful to be aware of a few trouble-shooting steps.

+#### Problems related to the tools

+If you're using Ubuntu, a common issue when using stlink is an error saying you are missing `libstlink-shared.so.1`.
+In this case, try running [`ldconfig`](https://github.com/texane/stlink/blob/master/doc/compiling.md#fixing-cannot-open-shared-object-file).

+If you are running into permission errors when trying to access the serial devices as a non-root user, you could consider adding your current user to the `dialout` (Debian, Ubuntu) or `uucp` (Arch) group, using something along the lines of `sudo usermod -a -G [group] [username]`.

+If you are getting Python errors when running the host-side scripts, make sure you are using Python 3.

+#### Problems related to the board

 First, check if all the cables are attached properly.
 For the boards supported in this repository, connect TX to `PA3`, RX to `PA2` and GND to `GND`.
 Power is typically supplied using the mini-USB connector that is also used to flash code onto the board.